WiseVoter/wisevoter/data/Readme.md

 Data Doc Index
 ==============
+List of data items:
-Need to figure out a way to gather profiles of a politician from different sources.
+[] Need to figure out a way to gather profiles of a politician from different sources.

 * Wikipedia
 	* Brief Bio